Skip to content

 What is the S.T.E.P.S.
 Program®?

-S.T.E.P.S. is an evidence-based nutrition therapy protocol designed by licensed dietitian-nutritionist Miriam Wiener, MS, MPH, to help clients transition from the Standard American Diet (S.A.D.) in order to manage — or even reverse — chronic health conditions impacted by weight-loss resistance.
+S.T.E.P.S. is an evidence-based nutrition therapy protocol designed by licensed dietitian-nutritionist Miriam Wiener, MS, MPH, to help women and girls transition from the Standard American Diet (S.A.D.) in order to manage — or even reverse — weight-loss resistance and other chronic health conditions.

 Do you make meal plans?